The 5 Best Cast Iron Skillets, According to Our Tests

 Enamelled: Yes

-With the best non-stick abilities of all the pans we tried, eggs slid onto the plate straight from the pan, with a minimum amount of oil used.
-There was no need to top up the pre-seasoning before our first dish.
+With the best nonstick performance of all the pans tested, eggs slid onto the plate with minimal oil required.
+There was no need to replenish the pre-seasoning before our initial dish.

 Best small skillet